How to Buy a Rental Property: Get Tips from the Experts

 It pays to know if your main focus is to build equity over time or maximize cash flow.
 There are properties and neighborhoods that tend to not have big prospects for property value increases but the cash flow numbers work out great.
 Other properties might not have as attractive cash flow numbers but the neighborhood looks ripe for better than average price increases.– Sepehr Niakan

 Once you have figured out the location and type of property you are looking for, it’s time to take the next steps toward buying real estate as an investment.
-Kevin Vandenboss, a commercial real estate broker specializing in investment real estate.
-According to Vandenboss, you need to make sure your personal life, professional team and big-picture investment plan are all set before you purchase your first property.
+It’s essential to have a good investment plan in place.
+Once you have a reliable team, Kevin Vandenboss says this about your next steps:

+Your plan should account for how long a successful investment property will take.
 Ernie Rafailides, a licensed Maryland lawyer and real estate broker with Bayview Management, has been in property management over 30 years.
-He agrees that new real estate investors need to think of rental property as long-term investment but also that they must educate themselves about legal issues they’ll likely face as a real estate lessor, particularly if you’re interested in multifamily properties.
+He agrees that new real estate investors need to think of rental property as a long-term investment and that they must educate themselves about legal issues they’ll likely face as a real estate lessor, particularly if you’re interested in multifamily properties.

 Taxes and Real Estate Investment